Overview

 This works just like styling any other component in your application.

-Same as above, you can add your classes to the wireframes or directly on the rendered Velt components.
+Same as above, you can add your classes inside the wireframes or directly on the rendered Velt components.

 5. Template Variables